syncfusion-content/blazor-docs/blazor/spinner/customization.md

 ### Size

 By default, the Spinner size is `30px`.
-You can change the size of the Spinner based on your application using the `Size` property.
+The size of the Spinner can be changed based on the application using the `Size` property.

 The following code explains how to use the `Size` property when initializing Spinner in Blazor Razor page.